davidban77/drawthenet_converter/README.md

 # Drawthe.net converter

-The purpose of this script is to read [drawthe.net](http://go.drawthe.net/) YAML files and recreate a GNS3 topology.
+The purpose of this script is to read [drawthe.net](http://go.drawthe.net/) YAML files and recreate a GNS3 topology, Powered by Gns3fy.

 ## Requirements